neondatabase/website/content/docs/conceptual-guides/branching.md

 Branch creation does not increase load on the parent Neon project.
 You can create a branch at any time without affecting the performance of your production system, and no downtime is required.

+## Branching use cases

 Branching has many possible uses, some of which are outlined below:

 - **Development**
-    - Create a branch of your production database for Developers
+    - Create a branch of your production database for your Development team
-    - Create a branch for each Developer
+    - Or better yet, create a branch for each Developer

 - **Testing**
     -	Run tests on a current branch of production data
     -	Test potentially destructive queries before deploying them to production
-    -	Test changes to database design
+    -	Test schema changes
     -	Run tests on real data &mdash; branching eliminates the need to hydrate a test database
     -	Run tests in parallel on separate branches, each with it own a dedicated compute